dserino/tradeStratsAndStats/README.md

 *Eddie*: Exploring some time-series methods on a few of the symbols.

+*Dan*: Researched two methods for predicting daily stock prices.

+1) The first idea is to smooth the data, extrapolate in time, then unsmooth the extrapolated values.
+The first two steps seem to work very well while the third step doesn't.
+The first two steps may be interesting for long terms stategies.
+2) The second idea is to perform a regression on the daily percent increase given historical values for the technical indicators.
+This is justified because we are looking at similar conditions in the past that could help us predict the future.
+This may be more promising than (1).

+Todo: research DMD and RCA methods

 **Perform data analysis to model optimal trading strategy for stocks**